Abelian categories from triangulated categories via Nakaoka-Palu's localization: Preliminary

-The commutative square (Pb) is called a \textit{pullback of $g$ along $z$} which is a generalization of the pullback in exact categories and the homotopy pullback in triangulated categories.
-The dual notion \textit{pushout} exists and it will be denoted by (Po).
+The commutative square (Pb) is called a \textit{weak pullback of $g$ along $z$} which is a generalization of the pullback in exact categories and the homotopy pullback in triangulated categories.
+The dual notion \textit{weak pushout} exists and it will be denoted by (Po) (see \cite[Cor.
+3.16]{NP19} for details).

 We end the section by mentioning that the class of extriangulated categories is closed under certain operations.

 \begin{proposition}\cite[Rem.
 2.18, Prop.
 3.30]{NP19} Let $\C$ be an extriangulated category. \begin{enumerate} \item[\textnormal{(1)}] Any extension-closed subcategory admits an extriangulated structure induced from that of $\C$. \item[\textnormal{(2)}] Let $\I$ be a full additive subcategory, closed under isomorphisms which satisfies $\I\subseteq\proj(\C)\cap\inj(\C)$, then the additive quotient $\C/\I$ has an extriangulated structure, induced from that of $\C$ (see Example \ref{ex:univ_of_stable_cat} for the definition of additive quotient). \end{enumerate}